UBC-MDS/DSCI-532_2024_12_bigmac/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, the contributors and maintainers of the Dashboard project, pledge to make participation in our project and community a harassment-free experience for everyone, regardless of personal backgrounds and identities.
+We, the contributors and maintainers of the BigMac Dasboard project, pledge to make participation in our project and community a harassment-free experience for everyone, regardless of personal backgrounds and identities.
 We are committed to creating a welcoming and inclusive environment for all.

 ## Our Standards